Bear67/PackedParts/README.md

 # PackedParts
-Packed Rocket Parts - For when you have too many Rocket part's in Orbit (Like IF)
+Packed Rocket Parts - For when you have too many Rocket Part's in Orbit (Like as IF)